What Is Piston Slap? Here’s What It Is And If You Should Worry

 Car Engine Piston

-This is generally what causes piston slap.
+This is typically what causes piston slap.

 It’s an almost inevitable consequence of time and is simply a sign that, if left unchecked, your engine doesn’t have much longer for this world.